 Field Description Name Name of the role.
 Bandwidth Limit Select this option to allow unlimited bandwidth.
-Click S to set the Class of Service value.
+Select S to set the Class of Service value.
 Default Action Determines the access control default action.
 If you do not define policy rules for a role, the role's default action is applied to all traffic subject to that role.
 However, if you require user-specific filter definitions, then the filter ID configuration identifies the specific role that is applied to the user.
 Valid values are: Allow.
 Allow packets using the specified VLAN option.
 Specify either the Default Network VLAN or a configured VLAN.
 Deny.
 Deny packets that do not match a filter rule or deny packets when a filter rule does not exist.
-When a packet using the specified VLAN option.
-Specified VLAN option.
-Specified VLAN option.
-Allow packets using the specified VLAN.
+When a packet does match the filter rule action Allow, allow packet using the specified VLAN or a configured VLAN option.
+Specify either the Default Network VLAN or a configured Action Allow allow packet using the specified VLAN option.
+Specify either the Default Network VLAN or a configured VLAN option.
+Specify either the Default Network VLAN or a configured VLAN.
 VLAN ID Policy roles default to the VLAN specified during network configuration.
 You can specify a unique VLAN here.
 Click 🕑 to add a new VLAN option.
 Associated Profile Indicates profiles that this role is associated with.
 Click to modify profile association.
 Note: Associate a role with a configuration Profile.
 The configuration Profile is associated with the device group.
 Each AP in the device group makes use of the policy role.
 Rules Policy rules are organized by Open Systems Interconnection (OSI) layer classification.
 Select the drop-down arrow to display rules that pertain to each OSI layer.